preetiparihar82/crypto-tracker/README.md

-  **Crypto Hunter is a full-stack web application for tracking and analyzing cryptocurrency data.
+  **Crypto Verse is a full-stack web application for tracking and analyzing cryptocurrency data.
 This project is built using the MERN (MongoDB, Express.js, React, Node.js) stack.**

 ## Features